noopkat/oled-js/README.md

 ```

 ### drawBitmap
 Draws a bitmap using raw pixel data returned from an image parser.
 The image sourced must be monochrome, and indexed to only 2 colors.
+Resize the bitmap to your screen dimensions first.
 Using an image editor or ImageMagick might be required.

 Optional bool as last argument specifies whether screen updates immediately with result.
 Default is true.